pyralog/pyralog/PAPER.md

 **Author Information**

-This paper describes the design and implementation of DLog, an open-source distributed log system.
+This paper describes the design and implementation of Pyralog, an open-source distributed log system.

 Project repository: https://github.com/dlog/dlog